Grand Canyon Conservancy: Grand Canyon Trail Restoration

-Because trail restoration is so challenging, it’s estimated that a single mile of trail restoration work costs $250,000.
+Because trail restoration is so challenging, it is estimated that a single mile of trail restoration work costs $250,000.
 Mules haul equipment and materials to work sites and often the trail crews only tools are pickaxes and shovels.

 A Grand Vision Campaign hopes to establish a Trails Forever endowment which will support a full season of Youth Conservation Corps workers dedicated to trail restoration and will allow the park to plan a comprehensive program for trail restoration.

 Desert View Intertribal Heritage Site

 Desert View Watchtower was designed by Mary Colter in the 1930s.
 Grand Canyon Conservancy, the National Park Service and the Inter-tribal Advisory Council plan to transform the Desert View area into a thriving space that celebrates the tribal heritages of Grand Canyon and create a visitor experience that informs visitors from around the world of the diverse cultures at Grand Canyon.